 The shape of the garlic scape allows for three fermentation options:

 Whole.
 This is the simplest way to brine pickle garlic scapes.
 Simply bend and twist these long fellows into your fermenting vessel, pour brine over, cover and allow to ferment.
 You don’t even need to break out the knife or cutting board for this version.

 For a dramatic touch to a meal, serve these as part of a fermented food plate alongside cured sausages, cheese, crackers, and fruit.
 Or simply remove and dice them as needed for whatever dish you are making.

 Diced in Brine.
 This is a bit more work up front, but allows you to simply scoop them out later on and add to your salads or other dishes.
 Simply chop them up into bite-size pieces, cover in brine, weight down, and allow to ferment.

 Relish.
 For something a bit different use garlic scapes as part of a pungent, spicy relish.
 Dice finely along with other vegetables such as cucumbers or celery, add dill or other herbs, and salt, throw in a couple of tablespoons of whey or liquid from a previous ferment, weight down and allow to ferment until bubbly.

 Serve on top of your favorite protein, in a sandwich, on burgers, or atop cheese and crackers.

-A note on the flower buds and spoilage: The flower buds of the garlic scape are quite tender and fragile, whereas the rest of the stock is sturdy.
-These flower buds tend to deteriorate a bit faster in storage than the stocks.
+A note on the flower buds and spoilage: The flower buds of the garlic scape are quite tender and fragile, whereas the rest of the salk is sturdy.
+These flower buds tend to deteriorate a bit faster in storage than the stalks.

-So, if you plan to store your garlic scape ferment long term you may want to separate off the flower buds, ferment them by themselves, and consume them within a few weeks of fermentation.
-The stocks should last quite a bit longer in storage on their own.
+If you plan to store your garlic scape ferment long term it's best to separate off the flower buds, ferment them by themselves, and consume them within a few weeks of fermentation.
+The stalks should last quite a bit longer in storage on their own.